gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2020-06/index.md

 <div style={{"overflow":"hidden","textOverflow":"ellipsis","display":"-webkit-box","WebkitLineClamp":10,"lineClamp":10,"WebkitBoxOrient":"vertical"}}>

-The variable `aws_region` was removed from the module, it's value will be retrieved from the region on the provider.
+The variable `aws_region` was removed from the module, it&apos;s value will be retrieved from the region on the provider.
 When updating to this new version, make sure to remove the `aws_region` parameter to the module.

 </div>